Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Introduction

 \section{Introduction}

-Although neural solvers for vehicle routing problems (VRP) have achieved impressive performance by leveraging the strong capability of deep learning~\cite{POMO,ML4CO,ML4VRP,regret,rethinkingNMOCO,huang2025rethinking}, especially deep reinforcement learning (DRL), they are predominantly built upon a restrictive assumption: abundant training resources are available from each task (problem pattern) that is pre-defined and stationary.
-Training instances at all time steps during learning are independent and identically distributed, assuming patterns/tasks remain unchanged during learning.
+Although neural solvers for vehicle routing problems (VRP) have achieved impressive performance by leveraging the strong capability of deep learning~\cite{regret,rethinkingNMOCO,huang2025rethinking}, especially deep reinforcement learning (DRL), they are predominantly built upon a restrictive assumption: abundant training resources are available from each task (problem pattern) that is pre-defined and stationary.
+Training instances during learning are always independent and identically distributed, assuming patterns/tasks remain unchanged.

 However, real-world scenarios often depart from this stationary regime~\cite{MARKOV2020104798,UCARPsurvey,EGPUCARP,math12010028,YTO}.
-New VRP instances arise sequentially over time, while their underlying patterns often drift continually (cf. Figure~\ref{fig:demo_ic}).
-For example, in daily urban delivery, a set of new routing problem instances arises for each new day, and the distribution of customer locations and traffic conditions changes continually over days due to the gradual population migration and urban construction.
-Meanwhile, previously encountered patterns may re-emerge due to unexpected stochastic factors (e.g., holidays, road restoration, power system fault), generating new instances with seen patterns.
-Under such a drift, one-off training becomes insufficient.
-Solvers trained for historical tasks tend to suffer performance degradation on newly emerging patterns~\cite{HistoricalDrift,HierarchicalDrfit}.
-This gap motivates the need for VRP solvers that can continue to learning from continually drifting tasks while maintaining competence on previously encountered tasks.
+New VRP instances arise sequentially over time, while their underlying patterns often drift continually (cf. Figure~\ref{fig:demo_ic}). \bc{An intuitive example is daily urban delivery, where a delivery service provider faces a continuous stream of new VRP instances generated by daily orders.
+The scale of orders and the underlying customer-location distributions may gradually change over time, as we observed (cf. Section \ref{sec:VPR_drift}) from the six months of delivery records in a comprehensive real-world logistics dataset~\cite{LaDe} covering five cities with populations ranging from millions to tens of millions.
+Such changes can be driven by factors such as business growth, shifting consumer trends, and the emergence or relocation of customer clusters.} Under such drift, one-off training becomes insufficient, as solvers trained only on historical tasks tend to suffer performance degradation when facing newly emerging patterns~\cite{HistoricalDrift,HierarchicalDrfit}. \bc{However, simply fine-tuning the solver on each new pattern may lead to catastrophic forgetting of previously learned knowledge~\cite{surveyCL,surveyCRL}.} This gap motivates the neural VRP solvers that can continue to learn from continually drifting tasks while maintaining competence on previously encountered tasks.